Sourcing Methods | An Introduction to Procurement | Back to Basics

 When the project requires, collect research on the market prices for products or services required and ensure they are comparable to the estimates or budget if received elsewhere.

-In many situations, the purchase request may arrive from a department with an estimate in place and already be pre-approved by a project manager, department manager, and/or have specific detail regarding anticipated costs and quality.
+In some situations, the purchase request may arrive from a department with an estimate in place and already be pre-approved by a project manager, department manager, and/or have specific detail regarding anticipated costs and quality.

 Establish a market research process for new procurement projects related to your industry and use this to validate cost estimates where needed.
 Benchmarking activities may uncover the true value and real total costs of a purchase prior to finalizing an estimate, drafting a budget, or seeking approvals from department managers if authorizations are needed for the spend amount.

-• discover and leverage corporate buying power,
+• Discovery and leverage of corporate buying power

-• adhere to an allocated budget,
+• Adherence to an allocated budget without surprises

-• obtain the best value per dollar spent,
+• Best value per dollar spent

-3. Get all required approvals and authorizations.
+4. Get all required approvals and authorizations.

 When preparations are complete, review the different sourcing methods and evaluate their suitability for specific purchasing scenarios.